Quantum loop groups for symmetric Cartan matrices: Shuffle algebras

-It is a key part of the argument (and substantially different from the analogous setup studied in \cite[Proposition 3.3]{Quiver 1}) that the new variable $w_s$ whose contour is considered in \eqref{eqn:xm} is the geometric mean of the variables $z_{a_s^{(1)}},\dots,z_{a_s^{(n_s)}}$.
+\begin{remark} It is a key part of the argument (and substantially different from the analogous setup studied in \cite[Proposition 3.3]{Quiver 1}) that the new variable $w_s$ whose contour is considered in \eqref{eqn:xm} is the geometric mean of the variables $z_{a_s^{(1)}},\dots,z_{a_s^{(n_s)}}$.
+This has the effect that our geometric progressions are midpoint aligned, as opposed from those of \loccit which were endpoint aligned.

 \end{remark}

 \begin{claim} We have $X_m = X_{m-1}$ for all $m \in \{2,\dots,n\}$.

 \end{claim}